xoofx/xoofx.github.io/_posts/2015-09-27-struct-inheritance-in-csharp-with-roslyn-and-coreclr.md

 	<img src="/images/struct_inheritance_roslyn_commits.png">
 </a>

-The only changes related to the IL codegen part was for the downcast from a derived type to a base struct type (commit [8e2a127](https://github.com/xoofx/roslyn/commit/8e2a1273411f915765d198d228d95ff0a0d385aa)), which basically loads the address of the operand onto the stack, and load then use this address to load the data using the base struct:
+The only changes related to the IL codegen part was for the downcast from a derived type to a base struct type (commit [8e2a127](https://github.com/xoofx/roslyn/commit/8e2a1273411f915765d198d228d95ff0a0d385aa)), which basically loads the address of the operand onto the stack (`Ldloca_S` and friends) and then use this address to load the data using the base struct (`ldobj class`):

 ```C#
     case ConversionKind.ExplicitReference: